DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###3) One-to-database
 Database publishing presents the final level.
 Database publishing means that all objects or entities constituting a publication can be used independently and easily from each other.
 To that end they should be uniquely defined and stored in a database.
 As a precondition for full scale database publishing, the editorial workflow is important, because it is there that a decision is being made on what items are defined as individual entities and which characteristics and features (metadata) they have.

 Especially in publications which have a more or less fixed layout database publishing opens new ways of conceiving books.
 For example, in the case of a collection of essays readers are then be able to make a personal choice from the available texts.
 The same can be thought of in the case of catalogues and journals.
 Based on metadata a structured presentation of all material is made possible, allowing the reader to navigate and put together a collection based on personal interests.
-Of course this means that tagging, describing, and storing of all components should happen in the early stages of publication with utmost care.
+Of course this means that **tagging**, describing, and storing of all components should happen in the early stages of publication with utmost care.

 It is important to note that there will not be one workflow which fits all but if the relevant metadata is available publications in different forms can be created.